ROCm/HIP/docs/understand/programming_model_reference.rst

   Cooperative group thread hierarchy.

+Multi Grid
-* Multi Grid is an abstraction of potentially multiple simultaneous launches of the same kernel over multiple devices.
+  An abstraction of potentially multiple simultaneous launches of the same kernel over multiple devices.
 Grids inside a multi device kernel launch need not be of uniform size, thus allowing taking into account different device capabilities and preferences.

   .. deprecated:: 5.0

+Grid
-* Same as the :ref:`inherent_thread_model` Grid entity.
+  Same as the :ref:`inherent_thread_model` Grid entity.
 The ability to synchronize over a grid requires the kernel to be launched using the Cooperative Groups API.

-* The defining feature of a cluster or block cluster is that all threads in a cluster will share a common set of distributed shared memory which they may use to share data or synchronize with one another.
+Block

-* Same as the :ref:`inherent_thread_model` Block entity.
+  Same as the :ref:`inherent_thread_model` Block entity.

 .. note::